 Swimming becomes difficult, and fish may exhibit pale coloration expands and areas along the spine.
 This disease is usually the first thing aquarists notice, generally starting within weeks of introducing infected fish.

-Unfortunately, fish are not immune to Neon Tetra Disease, which can save the rest of the tank.
+Unfortunately, fish are not immune to Neon fish Disease, which can save the rest of the tank.
 To prevent the spread of the disease, it is important to quarantine new fish for weeks before adding them to an established tank.
-With good care and treatment, some fish may live for weeks or months with Neon Tetra Disease.
+With good care and treatment, some fish may live for weeks or months with neon fish disease.

 How to Treat Neon Tetra Disease: (Treating False Neon Tetra Disease)